 ChIP-sequencing analyses and identification of RAP1-binding peaks

 Chromatin immunoprecipitation was performed as described (Martinez et al. 2010) using a rabbit polyclonal antibody against RAP1 (A300-306A from Bethyl laboratory).
 Biological duplicates of ChIP samples were independently processed into sequencing libraries.
-Input samples from both Rap1-null and MEFs were pooled and treated as a single input.
+Input samples from both Rap1-null and WT MEFs were pooled and treated as a single input.
 50-250bp fractions were processed through subsequent enzymatic treatments of end-repair, dA-tailing, and ligation to adapters as in Illumina's "TruSeq DNA Sample Preparation Guide" (part # 15005180 Rev. C).
 Libraries were applied to an Illumina flow cell for cluster generation (TruSeq cluster generation kit v5) and sequenced on an Illumina HiSeq2000 instrument by following manufacturer's protocols.
 Only high quality reads (Q>30) were used.

 Genome alignment was performed with BWA 0.6.1 versus the mouse assembly MGSCv37 (NCBI Build 37) under default settings.
 All analysis pipelines were run using RUbioSeq v3.6.1 (Rubio-Camarillo et al. 2013).
 The experimental settings, sequences and analysis protocols of the ChIP-seq experiment have been deposited in GEO under the accession number GSE79996.
 Identification of RAP1-bound genomic binding sites was performed as follows.
 Sequenced reads from both biological replicates from each genotype and from (G0-G1-G3) Rap1+/+ input samples (Support information Table 1) were pooled and aligned towards mouse genome referente (MGSCv37).
 The Rap1-/- samples in each generation (G0-G1-G3) were used as negative controls for the Rap1+/+ samples in the peak calling step, using MACS v 2.0.10.20130712 (Zhang et al. 2008).
-Briefly, uniquely aligned 50 bp-length reads obtained in two independent runs were pooled into 3 paired datasets, corresponding to the Rap1 MEFs and Rap1-null MEFs (KO) in G0, G1 and G3 respectively.
+Briefly, uniquely aligned 50 bp-length reads obtained in two independent runs were pooled into 3 paired datasets, corresponding to the Rap1 WT MEFs and Rap1-null MEFs (KO) in G0, G1 and G3 respectively.
 Genomic peaks obtained from input samples, when compared to a random background, were subtracted from the peaks lists to eliminate unspecific binding peaks.
 Only the reads having a unique alignment in the reference genome where used for the RAP1 binding sites determination, thus excluding reads consisting only of telomeric repeats.
 After format conversion and file cleaning, MACS2 software recommendations to analyze two-sample ChIP-seq experimental designs was applied using the WT reads as sample set and the KO reads as negative control in each condition.
 For each analysis, a random sample of high quality peaks is used to look for bimodal tag distributions, and then estimate the distance between the tags mapping to the Watson and the Crick strand, respectively.
 All reads are shifted by half that distance to model the true binding site.
 A dynamic local Poisson distribution model is then used to determine regions were the sample reads are significantly enriched which respect to the negative control reads.
 Those peaks passing a 10E-03 p-value threshold were used to determine the predicted RAP1 binding regions.
 A post-processing cleaning step was included to remove all regions enriched in the pooled input sample.

 Gene expression analysis by RNAseq